 Our music classes, chorus classes, and instrumental lessons will maintain a minimum of 3 foot spacing to the extent possible.
-Indoor rehearsal/singing times will be a maximum of 30 minutes.
 There are no restrictions for outside practice.
-More details are below regarding the specifics of music classes:
+Should masking become mandatory in schools, students will wear masks and use bell covers to reduce vapors.
+Procedures will be followed for the appropriate elimination of brass fluid.
+Finally, the district will coordinate with the local Department of Health for any additional precautions needed for music classes.